mjgregoire/RNA-seq-pipeline/Pipeline.md

 #!/usr/bin/env Rscript

 # === make_junction_to_gene_map.R ===
-# Create a junction-to-gene mapping table from a GTF annotation
+# Create a junction-to-gene mapping table from a GTF annotation.
-# Compatible with Bioconductor/GenomicFeatures or txdbmaker
+# Compatible with GenomicFeatures or txdbmaker, including Bioconductor ≥3.18.

 suppressPackageStartupMessages({
   library(GenomicFeatures)